ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 {% example only-child.html iframe_height="20em" only_lines="6-8" iframe_style="height: 15em;" %}

+### nth-child selectors

+One scenario I've encountered countless times in my own career is *zebra striping* - shading alternate rows of a table to improve readability.
+The CSS nth-child selectors make this kind of thing really straightforward: they'll target elements based on their index, and they support various formulae you can use to target repeating elements.

+The classic zebra-stripe table example:

+{% example zebra-stripes.html iframe_height="20em" only_lines="6-8" iframe_style="height: 15em;" %}

 Combinators: `A > B`, `A + B`, `A ~ B`, `A || B` *(draft)*